Harlow S. Orton

 Harlow South Orton (November 23, 1817 – July 4, 1895) was an American lawyer and judge.
-He was the 8th Chief Justice of the Wisconsin Supreme Court, and served on the court from 1878 until his death.
+He was the 8th Chief Justice of the Wisconsin Supreme Court and served on the court from 1878 until his death.
 He is chiefly remembered as the author of the Wisconsin Supreme Court opinion Vosburg v.
 Putney (1890), an important torts case in establishing the scope of liability from battery.
 Earlier in his career, he served three non-consecutive terms in the Wisconsin State Assembly, representing Madison and central Dane County.

 Background

 Orton was born in Niagara County, New York, on November 23, 1817, and educated at the Hamilton Academy and then at Madison University (which later changed its name to Colgate University).
 In 1837, Orton moved to Kentucky, where he spent a year as a school teacher, before joining his brother Myron, who was a lawyer, in Indiana.
 Harlow Orton was called to the bar in 1838.
 Orton practiced law for five years.
 In 1843, Indiana Governor Samuel Bigger (a Whig) appointed Orton circuit judge for Porter County, Indiana.

 Orton served as an Indiana judge for four years.
-In 1847, he moved to Milwaukee, in the Wisconsin Territory, and again set himself up as a private lawyer.
-In 1852, Orton moved to Madison, Wisconsin to serve as legal counsel and private secretary for Whig Governor of Wisconsin Leonard J. Farwell.
+In 1847, he moved to Milwaukee, in the Wisconsin Territory, and again established himself as a private lawyer.
+In 1852, Orton moved to Madison, Wisconsin, to serve as legal counsel and private secretary for Whig Governor of Wisconsin Leonard J. Farwell.

-Assembly service and 1855 election
+Assembly service and the 1855 election

 He was elected as a Whig member of the Wisconsin State Assembly from Dane County's 5th Assembly district (the then-Village of Madison, and the Towns of Town of Madison, Blooming Grove, "Burk" [sic], Westport, Vienna, and Windsor) in 1853, succeeding Democrat Mathew Roche.
-He was succeeded by Democrat William R. Taylor.
+Democrat William R. Taylor succeeded him.

-In the 1855 Wisconsin gubernatorial election, in the official canvass, Republican Coles Bashford was narrowly defeated by Democrat William A. Barstow.
+In the 1855 Wisconsin gubernatorial election, according to the official canvass, Republican Coles Bashford was narrowly defeated by Democrat William A. Barstow.
 Bashford sued, however, alleging fraudulent election returns, and was ultimately successful in having the Wisconsin Supreme Court declare him the winner of the election.
 Orton was Bashford's lawyer in this proceeding.

-In 1858, Orton was again elected to the Assembly, succeeding Democrat Frank Gault in a 5th District which now included the Towns of Dane, Vienna, Westport, Springfield, Middleton, and Madison (but only the 1st Ward of the City of Madison), and described his profession as "Capt. of the Dane Cavalry"; he was assigned to the standing committees on the judiciary and the militia.
+In 1858, Orton was again elected to the Assembly, succeeding Democrat Frank Gault in a 5th District which now included the Towns of Dane, Vienna, Westport, Springfield, Middleton, and Madison (but only the 1st Ward of the City of Madison), and described his profession as "Capt. of the Dane Cavalry," he was assigned to the standing committees on the judiciary and the militia.
 In 1859, Orton was appointed judge for the 9th Judicial Circuit to fill the vacancy left by Luther S. Dixon, who became a Wisconsin Supreme Court justice.
 (Orton was succeeded in the Assembly by Republican Leonard Farwell.)
 Orton resigned as circuit judge in 1865 and returned to private law practice.